The (too?) complex state of Emojis in 2024

 Before we start looking at the emoji standard as a whole, let’s take a quick look at what I believe is a tell that Apple may have had enough of its massive leap in complexity.

-You see, while iOS 17.4 did add some new emojis, like 🙂↔️, 🙂↕️, 🐦🔥, 🍋🟩, 🍄🟫, ⛓️💥, and many new direction variants of people, it also did something unprecedented - removing emojis!
+You see, while iOS 17.4 adds new emojis, like 🙂↔️, 🙂↕️, 🐦🔥, 🍋🟩, 🍄🟫, ⛓️💥, and direction variants of people, it also does something unprecedented - it removes emojis!

-In iOS 17.4, Apple have replaced all family emojis with simple badges, that are now listed under “Symbols” instead of next to the kissing people under “Smileys & People”:
+For the first time ever, iOS 17.4 removes all skin tone and gender varied family emojis, and replaces them with simple badges that are now listed under “Symbols” instead of under “Smileys & People”:

 A native emoji keyboard with symbols